opentrials/community/README.md

 The main OpenTrials website is at http://opentrials.net

 If we want the best possible evidence-based medicine for the benefit of all, we need all the evidence to be easily accessible.
-Find out more about what we are specifically after in [Documents and data we want, and what we are excluding](what_we_want_please.md).

 ## Technology